Creating a high-quality beverage label requires an understanding of beverage label requirements, branding, and labeling processes.

 The Food and Drug Administration’s (FDA) food labeling guide notes that the principal display panel (PDP) must contain the statement of identity (name of the food) and the net quantity statement (amount of product).

 To the right of the PDP is the information panel, which includes:

 - the name and address of the manufacturer, packer, or distributor

 - the ingredient list

 - any required allergy labeling

 What is required on a beverage label also depends on the type of beverage you are labeling.
 Wine labels, for example, must include the appellation of origin, brand name, class or type designation, and the percentage of foreign wine, if applicable.
-Beverages that claim to contain juice, meanwhile, must declare the percentage of juice.
+Meanwhile, beverages that claim to contain juice must declare the percentage of juice.

 Learn more about food labeling requirements here.

 Types of beverage labels include pressure-sensitive labels, shrink sleeves, and labels that can be stuck on with adhesive.
 The beverage label that works best for your business will depend on your beverage and the type of container you’re using to bottle it.